bergie/create/README.md

 ## Using Aloha Editor

-To use Create with Aloha Editor you need to
+By default, Create uses the [Hallo Editor](http://bergie.github.com/hallo/).
+To use Create with [Aloha Editor](http://aloha-editor.org/) you need to:

 * [Download the latest version of Aloha Editor](http://aloha-editor.org/builds/development/latest.zip)
-* Extract the archive file and move the "aloha" directory into the "create/deps" folder -- check to have it like this: "create/deps/aloha/lib/aloha.js"
+* Extract the archive file and move the `aloha` directory into the `create/deps` folder -- check to have it like this: `create/deps/aloha/lib/aloha.js`
 * For more information about using Aloha Editor see the [Aloha Editor Guides](http://aloha-editor.org/builds/development/latest/doc/guides/output/)

+Using Aloha Editor with Create is covered by Aloha's FOSS License Exception:

+> Aloha Editor’s Free and Open Source Software ("FOSS") License Exception allows developers of FOSS applications to include Aloha Editor with their FOSS applications.
+Aloha Editor is typically licensed pursuant to version 3 of the General Afero Public License ("AGPLv3"), but this exception permits distribution of Aloha Editor with a developer’s FOSS applications licensed under the terms of another FOSS license listed below [MIT license is included], even though such other FOSS license may be incompatible with the AGPLv3.

 ## Status